bitrequest/xmr-utils-js/README.md

 ### Ed25519 vs secp256k1

-Monero uses the **Ed25519** curve (also called Curve25519), which is different from Bitcoin's secp256k1:
+Monero uses the **Ed25519** curve (also called Curve25519), which is different from Bitcoin's secp256k1.
+The Ed25519 implementation is provided by [crypto-utils-js](https://github.com/bitrequest/crypto-utils-js) and shared with Nimiq and Nano address derivation.

 | Property | Ed25519 (Monero) | secp256k1 (Bitcoin) |
 |----------|------------------|---------------------|